Nailing down the earnings event time to the millisecond

 Step 1: Split CIQ

-• Split table ciq into two tables according to if mostImportantDateUTC has a time component or not: table ciqd if mostImportantDateUTC only has the date component, and table ciqdt if it has both a date and a time component.
+ciqinto two tables according to whethermostImportantDateUTChas a time component: tableciqdifmostImportantDateUTConly has the date component, and tableciqdtif it has both a date and a time component.

 Step 2: Process ciqd

-• Join ciqd to the RavenPack table: For every earnings event in ciqd, we query the previous 2 days in RP.
-If we can find a match, then we update the event time from the default (23:59:59) to the RP timestamp.
+ciqdto the RavenPack table: for every earnings event inciqd, query the previous 2 days in RP.
+If you find a match, update the event time from the default (23:59:59) to the RP timestamp.

 Step 3: Process ciqdt

-• Failed to match any RP timestamp.
-We then use the CIQ timestamp (mostImportantDateUTC) as the event time.
+ciqdthas three statuses depending on what type of RP timestamp it successfully retrieved:- Failed to match any RP timestamp.
+We then use the CIQ timestamp (

-• At least matches to one "match_prev" timestamp (also including the case where it matches to both "match_prev" and "match_next" timestamps).
-This means we successfully find an “earlier” timestamp in RP.
-We then use the "match_prev" timestamp as the event time.
+"match_prev"timestamp (including the case where it matches both"match_prev"and"match_next").
+This means we successfully find an earlier timestamp in RP.
+We then use the"match_prev"timestamp. - Matches only a

-• Only matches to a "match_next" timestamp.
+"match_next"timestamp.
 This means the CIQ timestamp is earlier than any other media by no more than 60 seconds.
-It’s a indicator of the “flooring issue.”
-In this case, we use the "match_next" timestamp.
+It’s an indicator of the flooring issue.
+In this case, we use the"match_next"timestamp.

 Step 4: Combine ciqd and ciqdt